 Born and raised in Southampton, New York, photographer Jeff Schultz captures the in-between moments of action, stillness, and reflection.

-Jeff has recently worked on "Half Life", a TV Comedy to air on NYC Media in January, 2019, produced in association with the Mayor's Office of Media and Entertainment and Brooklyn College's Feirstein Graduate School of Cinema.
-Other recent credits include First Assistant Camera and Still Photographer for Kaufman Films' "The Perfect Murder", as well as the A&E Biography Docu-Series "Gotti: Godfather & Son".
+Jeff works in the camera department on feature films, tv series, & commercials.
+He recently worked on "Half Life", a TV Comedy to air on NYC Media in January, 2019, produced in association with the Mayor's Office of Media and Entertainment and Brooklyn College's Feirstein Graduate School of Cinema.
+Other recent credits include 1st Assistant Camera and Still Photographer for Kaufman Films' "The Perfect Murder", as well as the A&E Biography Docu-Series "Gotti: Godfather & Son".

 Jeff is honored to have filmed General Joseph McNeil for the Smithsonian National Museum of American History's Greensboro Lunch Counter exhibit.
 He has also filmed for Fred's Team, the Memorial Sloan Kettering Cancer Center, and the Armory Foundation.